Please update the form to fix the errors and resubmit.

 Most of us lead sedentary lives because our jobs require us to sit for long hours in front of a computer.
 A sedentary lifestyle can have a negative impact on our health after a long period.
 Getting up and walking around every 30 min to an hour can also help the situation.

 However, if you can manage to schedule time specifically for exercising and working out, we would suggest doing it at around the same time each day.
-Just like with sleeping and waking up at set times, this gives your body a set routine.
+Just like sleeping and waking up at set times, this gives your body a set routine.
 Working out is just as important and even more so than an hour in front of the TV, so it’s important to prioritize activities correctly.

 Sometimes the best motivation comes in the form of a buddy.
 You don’t even need to know this particular buddy that you have paired up with, but just knowing that you are working together towards a common goal can be a great form of encouragement.

 You can take part in it and log in your distance or hours to bring the group one step closer to the common goal.
-The best part is that along the way, all those involved can encourage each other through virtual high fives and sweaty selfies.
+The best part is that along the way.
+All those involved can encourage each other through virtual high fives and sweaty selfies.
 Get moving because you are all in it together!

 What’s more fun than engaging in your favorite form of exercise within a community of sweaty changemakers determined to do good? atlasGO’s app is a great way to put a fun spin on exercising!
 Don’t forget to change up the routine as well.